-Sitting atop the Capitol Building's cast-iron Dome is the Tholos, a structure comprised of 12 columns encircling a lantern that is lit to signal when the House of Representatives, the Senate or both chambers are in session.
-The Tholos supports the base of the Statue of Freedom and provides amazing views of Washington, D.C.
+Sitting atop the U.S. Capitol Building's cast-iron dome is the tholos, a structure comprised of 12 columns encircling a lantern that is lit to signal when the House of Representatives, the Senate or both chambers are in session.
+The tholos supports the base of the Statue of Freedom and provides amazing views of Washington, D.C.
 The entire Capitol campus is visible from the tholos.

 In This Issue

-The AOC Communications and Congressional Relations office published the first edition of the employee magazine, Foundations & Perspectives, in 2009.
+The AOC Communications and Congressional Relations office published the first edition of the employee magazine, "Foundations & Perspectives," in 2009.
 Since then we have strived to communicate stories that demonstrate our commitment to our mission – Serve, Preserve and Inspire.